-Although there aren’t any conclusive studies to substantiate claims of the dyes being carcinogenic as yet, synthetic hair dyes, as opposed to natural hair dyes, are known to contain certain potentially toxic chemicals such as Quaternium-15 (a carcinogen), Alkylphenol ethoxylates (which could disrupt your hormonal functioning) and even Para-phenylenediamine (a skin and respiratory irritant).
+Synthetic hair dyes, as opposed to natural hair dyes, are known to contain certain potentially toxic chemicals.
 While the risk of you contracting cancer through the use of hair dyes is quite negligible, unless you’re working in a salon and have to deal with synthetic hair dyes regularly, you’d rather play it safe and work with natural hair dyes to get that new hair colour you so desire.

 Apart from not having to worry about all those toxic chemicals affecting your skin and hair, natural hair dyes are also rather easy to make, with the ingredients required to make them is quite convenient to source as well (you probably won’t have to reach farther than your kitchen to find them).
 Natural hair dyes can be prepared in all the usual colours- red, black, brown and blonde, and even in some not so usual ones such as green or crimson.
-However, the natural hair dyes aren’t quite as potent or long-lasting as the synthetic ones and might need you to experiment a bit so as to achieve the exact colour of your choice.
-Here are some ways that you can cook up natural hair dyes on your own, using ingredients that are quite convenient to the source.
+We will show you some ways to cook up natural hair dyes on your own, using ingredients that are quite convenient to the source.

 For the Blondes-